cloudera-cemea/CDE_vHoL/README.md

 <img src="img/readme/cde_jobs_5.png" alt="image" width="1000"/><br>

-3. Solution: It turns out our sales table contains duplicates for the "customer_id" and "VIN" fields.
+3. Suspected root cause: It turns out our sales table contains duplicates for the "customer_id" and "VIN" fields.
 That's not good, as each customer should only be able to buy a single car once!

 ```
 ...